 Armenian Vahagn fought and conquered dragons hence his title Vishabakagh "the dragon reaper".
 Dragons in Armenian lore are identified as Vishaps.

 In Hittite and Luwian mythology Illuyanka was a serpentine dragon slain by Tarḫunz (Parkuns), the Hittite incarnation of the Hurrian god of sky and storm.
-After the two gods fight and Teshub (Tarḫunz) loses, Illuyanka takes Teshub's eyes and heart.
+After the two gods fight and Teshub (Tarḫunz) loses, Illuyanka takes Teshub's eyes and heart ("courage").
 To avenge himself upon the dragon, the Sky God Teshub marries the goddess Hebat, daughter of a mortal, named Arm.
 They have a son, Sarruma, who grows up and marries the daughter of the dragon Illuyanka.
 The Sky God Teshub tells his son to ask for the return of Teshub's eyes and heart as a wedding gift, and he does so.
 His eyes and heart restored, Teshub goes to face the dragon Illuyanka once more.
 At the point of vanquishing the dragon, Sarruma finds out about the battle and realizes that he had been used for this purpose.
 He demands that his father take his life along with Illuyanka's and so Teshub kills them both with thundery rain and lightning.
-This version is illustrated on a relief which was discovered at Malatya (dating from 1050 - 850 BC) and is on display in the Museum of Anatolian Civilizations in Ankara, Turkey.
+This version is illustrated on a relief which was discovered at Malatya (dating to 1050 BC - 850 BC) and is on display in the Museum of Anatolian Civilizations in Ankara, Turkey.

-In other version of this myth after the dragon Illuyanka wins an encounter with the storm god, the latter asks Inara (his daughter) to give a feast (most probably the Purulli festival).
+In other version of this myth after the dragon Illuyanka wins an encounter with the Storm God, the latter asks Inara (his daughter) to give a feast (most probably the Purulli festival).
 Inara decides to use the feast to lure and defeat Illuyanka, who was her father's archenemy and enlists the aid of a mortal named Hupasiyas of Zigaratta by becoming his lover.
 The dragon and his family gorge themselves on the fare at the feast, becoming quite drunk, which allows Hupasiyas to tie a rope around them.
 Inara's father then kills Illuyanka, thereby preserving creation.

 Făt-Frumos is usually the youngest son of a king.
 In the Romanian folk stories it is common that all the sons of a king try to defeat the Zmeu or the Balaur, the older sons failing before the younger one succeeds.